NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 A [relational database](https://en.wikipedia.org/wiki/Relational_database) models data as rows and columns in a series of tables.
 Three key terms are used extensively in relational database models: _relations_, _attributes_, and _domains_.
 A **relation** is a table with columns and rows.
 The named columns of the relation are called **attributes**, and the domain is the set of values the attributes are allowed to take.

-A relation in a production database might consist of millions of rows.
+A relation in a production database might consist of millions of rows(or **records**).
 These records spread across several blocks when stored in the disk.
 On developing a database of our own, it is essential that we have access to records stored in the disk without much time delay.
 Disk access is a high-latency operation.
 Therefore, as the size of relation increases, searching records that satisfy certain conditions by accessing every record in the disk blocks, can adversely affect the performance.
 This necessitates indexing.

 In essence, a relational database will contain a collection of records corresponding to many relations and a proportional number of indexes to facilitate searching and other operations on the database.
 There's also need for a data structure to store the schema and metadata of the relations stored in the database.
 In NITCbase, we have the relation catalog and attribute catalog for these purposes.